- What is the entitlement?

 - Whether a woman is entitled to a full or partial bonus if she is on maternity leave or has been on maternity leave for part of the year.

-- Where, indirectly, certain individuals of different sex, race, age or other protected characteristic are treated less favourably than their colleagues.
+- Where, indirectly, certain individuals of different sex, race, age, disability or other protected characteristic are treated less favourably than their colleagues.
 An example may be where a disabled employee is on sick leave at the time the bonus is paid but has played a central part in the success of his division, throughout the year.

 - Whether there is equal pay between men and women when the remuneration package (including any bonuses) is broken down into its constituent parts.